Arpan20998/Sales-Data-Analysis-using-Python/README.md

 📊 Sales Data Analysis with Python

 This project is a Sales Data Analysis performed using Python to derive business insights from historical sales data.
 The objective is to analyze trends, customer behavior, and product performance to support data-driven decision-making.

 🚀 Project Overview

 In this project, I answered the following key business questions using real-world sales data:

+Q1.
 What was the best month for sales?
 How much was earned that month?

+Q2.
 Which city had the highest number of sales?

+Q3.
 What time should advertisements be displayed to maximize the likelihood of customer purchases?

+Q4.
 What products are most often sold together?

-What product sold the most and why?
+Q5.
+What product sold the most ?

 The project involved data cleaning, exploratory data analysis, visualization, and insight extraction.